7.0 General Employment Policies

 Return from leave should be at the same work-week schedule at which the individual was working when he or she left.
 A supervisor may agree, however, to have a full-time employee return on a part-time schedule if it is mutually convenient; if so, the new schedule must be at least 50 percent of a normal work week.

 Under regular MIT sick leave and disability leave policies, disabilities associated with pregnancy, birth, miscarriage, or abortion will be treated like any health or temporary disability.
-(See the MIT Personnel Policy Manual Section 4.5 Leaves Provided Under the Family and Medical Leave Act of 1993.)
+(See MIT Personnel Policy Manual Section 4.5 Leaves Provided Under the Family and Medical Leave Act of 1993 and Section 4.6 Parental Leave.)